 2. Find the Yin to your Yang

 I am lucky enough to have someone who sits next to me at Inkpact HQ who has a complementary skill set to me.
-Lorena is the ‘Queen of Process’ at Inkpact and has the memory of an elephant.
-With me being a creative type, naturally I’m all about big ideas and a little chaos.
-This was the perfect cocktail.
-Lorena looked after all the necessary finer details with the hotel, invoices, spreadsheets, timings, setting up regular meetings and made sure we had absolutely everything covered.
+Lorena, the ‘Queen of Process’ at the company, looked after all the necessary finer details with the hotel, invoices, spreadsheets, timings, setting up regular meetings and made sure we had absolutely everything covered logistically.
 She also has an eye for luxury settings so set about searching for the perfect location.
-When she happened upon 11 Cadogan Gardens, an iconic English boutique hotel situated near Sloane Square, she knew it would be PERFECT for our event.
+When she happened upon 11 Cadogan Gardens, an iconic English boutique hotel situated near Sloane Square, we both knew it would be PERFECT for our event.

 It was reassuring when we met with the lovely and relaxed hotel’s event’s director, Katie Burns, that she was both open to all of our event ideas, but also had that craving for order and detail too!
-Katie, Lorena and I sent emails back and forth covering everything from setting a date, filming on the premises, numbers of guests, backup plans and of course, food and drink.
+Katie, Lorena and I sent emails back and forth covering everything from setting a date, filming on the premises in order to put a content partnership in place, confirm numbers of guests, backup plans and of course, food and drink.